 Address: 8398 N. Fresno Suite 101, Fresno, California 93720

 Enjoy fresh, farm-to-table meals at one of Fresno’s best restaurants, Heirloom.
 The casual counter service environment and high-quality meals make it a must-visit.

-The menu features a wide variety of seasonal items, so there’s always something new to try.
-Heirloom is also known for its excellent coffee and tea selection, perfect for enjoying with your meal or to go.
+The menu features various seasonal items, so there’s always something new.
+Heirloom is also known for its excellent coffee and tea selection, perfect for enjoying your meal or to go.

-The restaurant is locally owned, and it showcases the best local produce and products.
+The restaurant is locally owned and showcases the best local produce and products.
 The seasonal menu means that there’s always something new and exciting to try.
 Heirloom is the perfect place to enjoy a casual meal with friends or family.

 It showcases culinary styles from all over the world.
 For example, the Mushroom Taquitos features wild mushrooms, roasted poblano peppers, and avocado-lime crema.

-Their seafood menu really shines, with surf and turf specials and shrimp teppanyaki.
+Their seafood menu shines, with surf and turf specials and shrimp teppanyaki.

-See Related: Fun & Best Things to Do in Fort Bragg, California
+See Related: Things to Do in Fort Bragg, California

 7. Spokeasy Public House